DanialArab/Agentic_AI/README.md

 ![](https://github.com/DanialArab/images/blob/main/Agentic_AI/reflection_with_external_feedback.png)

 <a name="11"></a>
-## Why not just direct generation?
+## Why not just direct generation (Zero-shot prompting)?

-Zero-shot prompting?
+This direct generation is also called Zero-shot prompting.